 The reasons could be device or browser incompatibility.
 Bugs and changes in site requirements are other issues.
 And that’s not all; the team must also develop a course of action to correct the issues.

 The reality is that automated testing can give a false sense of security.
 In the event that there is an issue, it could catch the teams off guard.
 They will use resources and need enough time to recover.
-Skill level requirements are, therefore, a critical component for a Q&As and developers.
+Skill-level requirements are, therefore, a critical component for Q&As and developers.

 Happy path testing refers to only covering areas that the teams expect.
 They use inputs that will produce the output they expect.
 The process relies on tightly scripted procedures.